Pine siskin: Feeding

 These birds forage in trees, shrubs and weeds.
 They mainly eat seeds, plant parts and some insects.
 In winter, they often feed in mixed flocks including American goldfinches and redpolls.
 Small seeds, especially thistle, red alder, birch, and spruce seeds, make up the majority of the pine siskin's diet.
 In a part of their esophagus called the crop, the species can store up to 10% of their body weight in seeds overnight, providing extra food on cold days.
 They will alternately eat the young buds of willows, elms and maples, and the soft stems and leaves of weeds and even young garden vegetables.
 They glean the seeds of grass, dandelions, chickweed, sunflowers and ragweed.
 Bird feeders often attract pine siskins, where they may eat fragments of heavy-shelled seeds, such as black oil sunflowers, left behind by heavier-billed bird species.
-In summer, they will eat many insects, especially aphids, as well as a few spiders and grubs, which they then feed to the young as a protein-rich food that contributes to their growth.
-By the time of winter, even first-year siskins predominately eat seeds.
+In summer, they will eat insects, especially aphids, as well as a few spiders and grubs, which they then feed to the young as a protein-rich food that contributes to their growth.
+By winter, even first-year siskins predominantly eat seeds.

 Pine siskins can survive in very cold temperatures.
-The metabolic rates of this species are typically 40% higher than a "normal" songbird of their size.
+The Metabolic rates of this species are typically 40% higher than those of a "normal" songbird of their size.
 When temperatures plunge as low as -70 C, they can accelerate that rate up to five times normal for several hours.
 They also put on half again as much winter fat as their common redpoll and American goldfinch relatives.
-They also can protect their young from cold as well.
-Nests are often heavily insulated with thick plant materials and females may literally never cease incubating their eggs and hatchlings, while being fed by their male mate.
+They can also protect their young from cold.
+Nests are often heavily insulated with thick plant materials and females may never cease incubating their eggs and hatchlings, while being fed by their male mate.

 Conservation status

-Although considered Washington's most common finch, the pine siskin has suffered a significant annual decline in population since 1966, according to the Breeding Bird Survey.
-Due to the irruptive nature of this species, populations vary widely from year to year, and trends can be difficult to interpret.
+Despite being a species of low concern, the pine siskin has suffered a significant annual decline in population since 1966.
+Due to the irruptive nature of this species, population counts vary widely from year to year, making trends difficult to interpret.
 Parasitism by brown-headed cowbirds can have a significant impact on pine siskin productivity, and forest fragmentation has increased their contact with cowbirds.
 Maintaining large tracts of coniferous forest will help keep this bird common.
+Pine Siskins may also be uniquely susceptible to Salmonella among finches.